QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 Practical Example

-Let’s say we have the following user story: “As a user, I want to reset my password via email, so I can log in if I forget it.”
+User story: “As a user, I want to reset my password via email, so I can log in if I forget it.”

 2. What Are Test Scenarios?